SuperBoombastic/TutorABC-Cutom-GUI/README.md

 Note: This script does not come with an installation guide.
 Please ensure you are familiar with the safe and independent installation of Tampermonkey scripts.
 Always use scripts from trusted sources and manage them responsibly.

 Features
-Dark Mode
+-Dark Mode
-Description: Changes the colors of a wide range of elements to create a dark mode.
+-Description: Changes the colors of a wide range of elements to create a dark mode.
-Benefit: Makes the UI easier on the eyes, enhancing visual comfort during use.
+-Benefit: Makes the UI easier on the eyes, enhancing visual comfort during use.
-Increased Size
+-Increased Size
-Description: Increases the size of select icons.
+-Description: Increases the size of select icons.
-Benefit: Makes icons easier to click and interact with.
+-Benefit: Makes icons easier to click and interact with.
-No Highlight
+-No Highlight
 Description: Disables highlighting on select elements.
 Benefit: Ensures that clicks register properly without unwanted visual feedback.
 Volume Control